Starling Marte: 2024

 Marte returned to the team and hit the first home run of the Mets' 2024 season on Opening Day, March 29, against the Milwaukee Brewers in a 3–1 loss.
 On April 6, Marte recorded the 1,500th hit of his career, a first inning single, off of Miles Mikolas of the St. Louis Cardinals.
 On April 17, he hit the 150th home run of his career, a two-run shot off of Bailey Falter of the Pittsburgh Pirates.
 Marte missed two months of the season due to a bone bruise in his right knee, and he did not return to the team until August 18.
 Across 94 games in 2024, Marte batted .269/.327/.388 with 7 home runs, 40 RBI, and 16 stolen bases.

 On October 3, in Game 3 the 2024 National League Wild Card Series, Marte hit a two-out RBI single in the 9th inning off of Devin Williams to insure a 4–2 victory and clinch the series win over the Milwaukee Brewers.
 In Game 5 of the National League Championship Series on October 18, Marte had the best postseason game of his career, as he hit three doubles to cash in 3 RBI on four hits, defeating the Los Angeles Dodgers 12–6.
 Across 13 games of the 2024 MLB postseason, Marte batted .277/.345/.362 with no home runs, 9 RBI, and one stolen base.

 2025

 In February, the Mets announced that Marte would be moved from the outfield to serve as a part-time designated hitter to avoid future injuries.
 On April 23, Marte hit a walk-off single in the 10th inning against the Philadelphia Phillies.
 In doing so, he clinched the Mets second ever perfect seven-game home stand in franchise history.
-On July 8, Marte was placed on the injured list with a right knee bruise, though he quickly returned to the Mets lineup on July 22.
+On July 8, Marte was placed on the injured list with a right knee bruise, and he returned to the Mets lineup on July 22.

+Kansas City Royals

+On March 2, 2026, the Kansas City Royals announced that they had signed Marte to a one-year, $1 million contract.
+He played in 59 contests for Kansas City, batting .242/.298/.314 with two home runs, 14 RBI, and two stolen bases.
+Marte was designated for assignment by the Royals on August 17.
+He cleared waivers and was released on August 19.